instana/instana-grafana-datasource/README.md

 ## Requirements

+Attention: Grafana 7.0.0+ is required.

-Attention: For On-premise customers Instana Release 146 is required.
+For On-premise customers Instana Release 146 is required.

 ## Features